utdata/rwd-mastery-assignments/README.md

 ## Not in current semester

-> Following assignments not included in Summer 2020
+> Following assignments not included this semester

 ### Regular Expressions